 The creditor is trying to get around the wage exemption by garnishing a bank account.
 The judgment creditor is not permitted to take more of your wages than allowed by law just because those wages are deposited into a checking account.
 The forms you receive from the court will have a place for you to indicate which portion of your bank account consists of wages.
 If you are having difficulty with the paperwork, you should contact an attorney for help.

 Bankruptcy will stop most wage garnishments.
-If you are struggling with debt, you may want to consult with an attorney to find out whether bankruptcy can help you get back on your feet.
+If you are struggling with debt, you might want to consult with an attorney to find out whether bankruptcy can help you get back on your feet.
 Filing a bankruptcy petition will stop most garnishments immediately.
-(Learn more in Bankruptcy and Wage Garnishments.)
+(Learn more in How Bankruptcy Can Stop Wage Garnishments.)
 It will not stop an income deduction to pay child or spousal support.
 (Learn the difference between an income deduction order and a wage garnishment.)